 Configure Brightspace to provide daily updates via email or text message so that you don't miss updates or changes to the schedule.
-Use this embedded link to access the Computer and Information Technology (CIT) website and helpful information about using Brightspace.
+Use this embedded link to access helpful information about using Brightspace.

-Check the announcements section in Brightspace daily.
-The fastest, reliable way to get in touch with your instructors is via e-mail.
+Check the announcements section in Brightspace regularly.
+The fastest way to get in touch with your instructors is via e-mail.
 Please include your name (not just your email address) and the course name or number (BIOL 117) in all e-mails sent to us.
 To preserve work-life balance, we reserve the option to delay answering emails sent after 5 pm or on the weekends until the start of the next business day.

-WHAT TO DO IF SOMETHING OUT OF THE ORDINARY HAPPENS - MISSING THE QUIZ OR TESTS
+WHAT TO DO IF SOMETHING OUT OF THE ORDINARY HAPPENS

+MISSING THE QUIZ OR TESTS

 The quiz and tests are taken in class on the dates listed in the syllabus.
 Making up a missed quiz or test requires a valid excuse.
-Examples of valid reasons for missing tests include (but are not limited to) personal illness, death or serious illness in the family, representing the college, religious observances, required training for work, or military service.
+Examples of valid reasons for missing tests include (but are not limited to) personal illness, death, or serious illness in the family, representing the college, religious observances, required training for work, or military service.
 When you must miss a test, contact us before the test or within 24 hours of the time your test is due, and be prepared to discuss a schedule for completion of the test.
-If you are unable to complete a test for a prolonged delay, you may receive an alternative test so that instructors are able to return tests to the other students promptly.
+If you are unable to complete a test for a prolonged period, you may receive an alternative test so that instructors are able to return tests to the other students promptly.